 - Good-looking designDell’s Phantom Grey finish is bright, bold and good-looking, and the G15 is a robust laptop too – ideal for frequent transport.

-The Dell G15 Ryzen Edition (5515) is one of the best gaming laptop deals around right now – on paper, at least.
+The Dell G15 Ryzen Edition (5515) seems like one of the better gaming laptop deals around right now – on paper, at least.

 It’ll set you back a modest £1199 in the UK, $1479 in the US and €1229 in Europe, and Dell has still deployed an Nvidia RTX 3060 and AMD Ryzen 7 5800H alongside surprisingly bold design.

 The Dell immediately impresses, but it’s not the only affordable gaming notebook around.
 If you want to spend similar amounts of cash then consider the MSI Katana GF66, which pairs the RTX 3060 and Core i7-11800H for prices of £1199 / $1199 / €1199.

 If you’re feeling flush, the Lenovo Legion 5 has the AMD CPU alongside an RTX 3070 at a relatively modest price of £1399 in the UK alongside higher prices of $1999 and €1799 in the US and Europe.